 - Encourage national, regional and local leaders to protect America’s public lands and waters, including recreational opportunities and the American jobs they support.

-- Empower more African Americans to become informed and empowered advocates to protect public lands with policymakers in Washington D.C., as well as in their states, counties, cities, and towns.
+- Empower more Black people to become informed and empowered advocates to protect public lands with policymakers in Washington D.C., as well as in their states, counties, cities, and towns.

 - Support increased and diverse participation and executive leadership in the Outdoor Recreation Economy.